taranntell/Herzly-Cards/README.md

 ## About

-Herzly Postcards is a web app service that allows the user to upload a picture, text and a destination address.
+Herzly Cards is a web app service that allows the user to upload a picture, text and a destination address.
 The information gets stored in the database.
 Each order cost 1.99€ for postcards where destination address is in Europe and 2.45€ for rest of the world.

 The app supports payments from paypal and credit cards (stripe)